 - Individual therapy and counseling: Engaging in Individual therapy and counseling can further help in your recovery as this phase helps you address the emotional and psychological factors contributing to your addiction.

-- Aftercare: Aftercare helps you identify triggers of your Soma addiction and provides you skills and information on how to avoid them, effectively preventing relapse.
+- Aftercare: Aftercare helps you identify triggers of your Soma addiction and provides you with skills and information on how to avoid them, effectively preventing relapse.

 Choosing the right program for Soma detox may be an overwhelming process.
 This is entirely true if this is your first time entering a rehab program.
 Fortunately, We Level Up can help you find the right soma detox and treatment appropriate to your situation.
 Our team of professional staff specializes in caring for clients requiring soma detox and further treatment to overcome their Soma addiction.
 Call today to learn more.
-Knowing the right program for you increases your chance of overcoming your Soma addiction.
+Knowing the right program for you increases your chance of overcoming Soma addiction.